markjaquith/hk/docs/environment_variables.md

 A comma-separated list of step names to skip when running pre-commit and pre-push hooks.
 For example: `HK_SKIP_STEPS=lint,test` would skip any steps named "lint" or "test".

+## `HK_SKIP_HOOK`

+Type: `string[]` (comma-separated list)
+Default: `(empty)`

+A comma-separated list of hook names to skip entirely.
+This allows you to disable specific git hooks from running.
+For example: `HK_SKIP_HOOK=pre-commit,pre-push` would skip running those hooks completely.

+This is useful when you want to temporarily disable certain hooks while still keeping them configured in your `hk.pkl` file.
+Unlike `HK_SKIP_STEPS` which skips individual steps, this skips the entire hook and all its steps.

 ## `HK_STASH`

 Type: `bool`